 If you are applying to more than one university, make the study plan for your first exchange destination in Sisu.
 Make the study plans for the other destinations, one per destination, separately, and attach these as PDF documents in your application in Mobility Online.
 The study plan must indicate how the plan differs from the study plan of the first application.
 Please indicate in your application if you’re planning on replacing the compulsory studies included in the degree with studies at an exchange university.
 For optional studies, each course name at the exchange university and the number of credits for each course has to be listed.
 See an example of a study plan.

 Language studies during exchange studies

 - The Language Centre is responsible for the recognition of the compulsory language studies included in the degree.
 Instructions of the Language Centre.
 Plan courses into Sisu's timeline.

 - Language studies completed in other universities in Finland or abroad can be included in Language Centre modules upon agreement with the module coordinator.
 Plan study courses during the exchange into Sisu as study drafts.

 - You can also include exchange studies in your degree as optional studies.
 Draw them up in Sisu as study drafts.

 Making thesis work during exchange studies

 If you plan to write or, otherwise, work on your thesis during the exchange attach the Agreement for Thesis work form (docx.) as attachment to the application instead of a study plan.
-You may do thesis work only in exchange destinations in Europe and in some unit level destinations outside of Europe.
+You may do thesis work only in exchange destinations in Europe (Erasmus+ and Nordplus) and in some unit level destinations outside of Europe (Faculty and unit bilateral agreements).
 When applying for the exchange placement from the University of Helsinki, a preliminary approval from an exchange coordinator at the host university is sufficient, but an academic co-supervisor from the host university must be found before the beginning of the exchange period.